 - 1. Identify the Drell-Yan process.
 Has there been initial state radition? - 2.
 Keep track of the incoming protons and proton remnants.
-Did only one 2 \rightarrow 2 scattering take place?
+Did only one $2\to 2$ scattering take place?

 It is important to note that these plots only reflect the internal event structure in the generator.
 Many internal lines do not have a physical significance!